 The brand tested the menu options on meat-eaters, such as a butcher, bodybuilders and a taco food truck owner.
 Comments overwhelmingly focused on how similar to meat the crumble tastes, with one bodybuilder saying “I would totally eat this all day!“

 6. Beyond Chicken?

 Beyond Meat’s chicken strips were the company’s first product — and its first big failure, according to the brand.
 In mid-2019, customers began questioning the products’ absence in stores.
 The FAQ section of the Beyond Meat website informed the public that the product had been discontinued.
 “Unfortunately, our Chicken Strips weren’t delivering the same plant-based meat experience as some of our more popular products,” it read.

 However, vegan chicken may be in the company’s future.
-Last August, KFC trialed vegan chicken at one location in Atlanta.
+In August, KFC trialed vegan chicken at one location in Atlanta.
 A statement from Beyond Meat revealed that the trial was a huge success.
 KFC sold more vegan chicken in five hours than the amount of popcorn chicken it would sell in a week.
 People lined up around the block, waiting up to two hours, to get a taste.

 Where to Buy Beyond Meat

 Beyond Meat is available in around 35,000 locations in more than 20 countries, Forbes says.
 Here are but a few: